-Effective April 22, Council and Committee meetings will resume to deal with items deemed to require immediate attention.
-With the closure of City Hall, council meetings will remain closed to the public but are still available to steam online.
+Effective April 22, Council and Committee meetings resumed to deal with items deemed to require immediate attention.
+Council meetings remain closed to the public but are still available to steam online.

 To ensure accurate input of your application and to prevent delays in the review.
 Please follow the guide below:

 - Subject: (must contain) Address, Application number (if applicable), New Application OR Revision